White Magic (band): History

 White Magic's original lineup was formed in 2003, after Mira Billotte moved to New York City.
 Billotte composed the songs, sang and played guitar and piano.
 Miggy Littleton (Blood on the Wall, Ida) played drums, and Andy MacLeod played guitar.
-Before White Magic, Billotte played drums, sang, and composed with her sister Christina Billotte (Autoclave, Slant 6, Casual Dots) in Quix*o*tic.
+Before White Magic, Billotte played drums, sang, and composed with her sister Christina Billotte (Autoclave, Slant 6, The Casual Dots) in Quix*o*tic.

 The subsequent lineup consisted of Billotte, "Sleepy" Doug Shaw (HighLife, Gang Gang Dance) on guitar, Tim Koh (Ariel Pink) on bass, and alternating drummers Tim Dewitt (Gang Gang Dance, Dutch E. Germ), Jesse Lee (Gang Gang Dance), and Jim White (Dirty Three, Cat Power, Nina Nastasia).
 Tim Barnes (Silver Jews), Samara Lubelski, and Shahzad Ismaily have also played with White Magic for subsequent recordings and live shows.

 White Magic joined the Drag City roster in 2003, and in 2004 releasedThrough The Sun Door EP to general critical praise.
 They garnered attention when the song “Don't Need” appeared on the compilation The Golden Apples of the Sun (Bastet) curated by Devendra Banhart in 2004.
-Drag City released the band's debut full-length album Dat Rosa Mel Apibus (The Rose Gives The Bees Honey) -- a reference to the Rose Cross—in 2006, followed by 2007’s Dark Stars EP, with critical praise from Spin Magazine.
+Drag City released the band's debut full-length album Dat Rosa Mel Apibus (The Rose Gives The Bees Honey) — a reference to the Rose Cross—in 2006, followed by 2007's Dark Stars EP, with critical praise from Spin Magazine.

 White Magic recorded the song “Long Time Ago” with Hal Willner, Saturday Night Live's musical director, for the compilation Rogue's Gallery: Pirate Ballads, Sea Songs, and Chanteys produced by Willner and conceived by Johnny Depp and Pirates of the Caribbean Director Gore Verbinski.